 Have you known how to make an authentic tiramisu?
 Click here to find out!

 To make it easier for you, just imagine crostata is a rustic version of open-faced tarts.
-While tarts are usually baked in a pan, crostatas don’t have a fixed form as bakers will fold up the dough around the fill to make a crust.
+While tarts are usually baked in a pan, this world-famous Italian cake and pie don’t have a fixed form as bakers will fold up the dough around the fill to make a crust.

-Though crostata comes in both sweet and savory styles, the former is much more famous.
-And they are often filled with seasonal fruits, such as apples in autumn or cherries and plums in spring.
+Though Crostata comes in both sweet and savory styles, the former is much more famous.
+And Italians often use their seasonal fruits for the filling.
+For example, you’ll find apples in autumn, whereas it’s cherries and plums in spring.

 From there, bakers will add other ingredients like minced almonds, walnuts, and melted chocolate to the mixture.
 For the finishing touch, sprinkle some powdered sugar on top of your cake.